 Wisconsin Judge: A "Free Society" Includes Risks in Life

 In striking down the Wisconsin governor's order to shut down the state, Wisconsin Supreme Court Justice Daniel Kelly wrote in an opinion concurring with the majority:

 “This comprehensive claim to control virtually every aspect of a person’s life is something we normally associate with a prison, not a free society governed by the rule of law,”

 Liberal comedian Bill Maher has dubbed constant media attention to new coronavirus cases and deaths "panic porn."

-In a shocking development, the principle scientist whose paper at Imperial College was used as the basis for predictions of possibly 2 million dead in the US, Neil Ferguson, is now being derided for his far from stellar record in making epidemiology predictions.
+In a shocking development, the principle scientist whose paper was used as the basis for predicting possibly 2 million dead in the US, Neil Ferguson, is now being derided for his far from stellar record in making epidemiology predictions.